AdobeDocs/ff-services-docs/src/pages/photoshop/features/index.md

 ## Create Mask
 This endpoint allows you create a greyscale mask png file that you can composite onto the original image (or any other).
 You can find a code sample [here.](../code-sample/index.md#generate-image-mask).<br />

-Note: If using this output for an input file in the Adobe Firefly API you must invert the mask which can be done using the Action JSON endpoint.

 Example of Image mask with a sample image.
 ![alt image](./imagecutout_mask_example.png?raw=true "Original Image")